apache/lucenenet/websites/apidocs/index.md

 ---------------

-Lucene is a _.NET full-text search engine_.
-Lucene.NET is not a complete application, but rather a code library and API that can easily be used to add search capabilities to applications.
+Lucene.NET is a _.NET full-text search engine_.
+Lucene.NET is not a complete application,
+but rather a code library and API that can easily be used to add search capabilities to applications.